JohnMulligan/CRC_2023_SV_React_Docs/docs/components/PastPeople/Enslavers/HeaderEnslavers/EnslaversScrolling.md

-# EnslavedPageScrolling Component
+# EnslaversScrolling Component

-The `EnslavedPageScrolling` component is a React functional component that represents a scrolling page for the Enslaved dataset.
+The `EnslaversScrolling` component is a React functional component that represents a scrolling page for the Enslaved dataset.
 It includes various dependencies, Redux state management, and event handlers.

 ## Dependencies